Toll from devastating floods in Libyan city passes 5,100 dead, authorities struggle to get in aid

 The victims’ lists reflected how Libya, despite its turmoil, was always a magnet for workers from around the region because of its oil industry.

-More than 70 of Derna's dead all hailed from a single southern Egyptian village, el-Sharif.
-On Wednesday morning, hundreds attended a mass funeral in the village for some of their repatriated bodies.
+More than 70 of Derna’s dead all hailed from a single southern Egyptian village, el-Sharif.
+On Wednesday morning, hundreds attended a mass funeral in the village for 64 repatriated bodies.
+Rabei Hefny said his extended family lost 16 men in the flooding, 12 of whom were buried Wednesday.
 Another funeral for four others was held in a town in the northern Nile Delta.

-Among the dead were the family of Saleh Sariyeh, a Palestinian originally from the Ein el-Hilweh refugee camp in Lebanon who had lived in Derna for decades.
+Among those killed in Libya was also the family of Saleh Sariyeh, a Palestinian originally from the Ein el-Hilweh refugee camp in Lebanon who had lived in Derna for decades.
 The 60-year-old, his wife and two daughters were all killed when their home in Derna was washed away, his nephew Mohammed Sariyeh told the AP.

 The four were buried in Derna.
-Because of ongoing gunbattles in Ein el-Hilweh, the family in Lebanon could not hold a gathering to receive condolences from friends and neighbors, Mohammed said.
+Because of ongoing gunbattles in Ein el-Hilweh, the family there could not hold a gathering to receive condolences from friends and neighbors, Mohammed said.

 Derna, about 900 kilometers (560 miles) east of the capital, Tripoli, is controlled by the forces of powerful military commander Khalifa Hifter, who is allied with the eastern Libyan government.
 The rival government in western Libya, based in Tripoli, is allied with other armed groups.

-Much of Derna was built by Italy when Libya was under Italian occupation in the first half of the 20th century.
-The city was once a hub for extremist groups in the years of chaos that followed the NATO-backed uprising that toppled and killed longtime dictator Moammar Gadhafi in 2011.
+Derna was once a hub for extremist groups in the years of chaos that followed the NATO-backed uprising that toppled and killed longtime dictator Moammar Gadhafi in 2011.

 Magdy reported from Cairo.
 Associated Press writer Bassem Mroue in Beirut contributed to this report.